What happens if you die without a will?

 If you want to change any of the above, you’ll have to make a will.

-5 reasons why you should instruct a solicitor and not a website
+5 reasons why you should instruct a solicitor:

-- Your solicitor will not put a clause in your will which allows for charges of usually 10% of the value of your estate – but most websites do
+- Your solicitor will not put a clause in your will which allows for charges of usually 10% of the value of your estate – but many non-law firm websites do

-- You get advice that will save you Inheritance Tax
+- You get specialist advice that could save you Inheritance Tax

 - Solicitors care and make sure your will represents your true wishes